Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Ingredients

 With any dog food, ingredients are a big factor.
 This is especially true when you’re choosing a food that is designed for a specific issue.
 For dogs suffering from joint pain, the proper vitamins and minerals are important, but there are other ingredients you should be checking for on product labels.
-These include omega-3 fatty acids, glucosamine, and chondroitin sulfate.
+These often include omega-3 fatty acids, glucosamine, and chondroitin sulfate, which may help support joint health and mobility as part of an overall diet.

 Dog Breed